 The PSBLAS library is designed to handle the implementation of iterative solvers for sparse linear systems on distributed memory parallel computers.
 The system coefficient matrix A must be square; it may be real or complex, nonsymmetric, and its sparsity pattern needs not to be symmetric.
 The serial computation parts are based on the serial sparse BLAS, so that any extension made to the data structures of the serial kernels is available to the parallel version.
 The overall design and parallelization strategy have been influenced by the structure of the ScaLAPACK parallel library.
 The layered structure of the PSBLAS library is shown in figure 1; lower layers of the library indicate an encapsulation relationship with upper layers.
-The ongoing discussion focuses on the Fortran 95 layer immediately below the application layer.
+The ongoing discussion focuses on the Fortran 2003 layer immediately below the application layer.
 The serial parts of the computation on each process are executed through calls to the serial sparse BLAS subroutines.
-In a similar way, the inter-process message exchanges are implemented through the Basic Linear Algebra Communication Subroutines (BLACS) library [6] that guarantees a portable and efficient communication layer.
-The Message Passing Interface code is encapsulated within the BLACS layer.
-However, in some cases, MPI routines are directly used either to improve efficiency or to implement communication patterns for which the BLACS package doesn't provide any method.
+In a similar way, the inter-process message exchanges are encapsulated in an application layer that has been strongly inspired by the Basic Linear Algebra Communication Subroutines (BLACS) library [7].
+Usually there is no need to deal directly with MPI; however, in some cases, MPI routines are used directly to improve efficiency.
+For further details on our communication layer see Sec.
+7.